WHAM is dedicated to funding women’s health research to transform women’s lives.

 WHAM works with advocates, economists, scientists, business leaders, public health experts and policy makers to: Increase funding for women’s health research, empower women researchers to study and share sex and gender research, and build a data-driven case for accelerating women’s health research.

-OUR AREAS OF FOCUS
+OUR INITIAL AREAS OF STUDY

 Autoimmune Disease